andrewjunyoung/symboard/README.md

 ## FAQ

 #### Problem 1
-Q: Isn't it slow to type if every language has the same romanization scheme?
-A: To save time typing, if a letter in the basic 26 letters is unused, then we fill that slot with a similar-sounding letter.

-#### Problem 1
-Languages have messy writing systems.
-English has 3 letters that all make the /k/ sound (q; k; c), and many languages also have the same kind of problem.
-*Solution*: For these cases, we use "t", "t1" and "t2", and which one is which will be sorted alphabetically.
-So in English, you can imagine that "c" maps to "k", "k" maps "k1", and "q" maps to "k2".

-#### Problem 2
 Many non-latin alphabets have letters for sounds that latin doesn't have, especially sounds like "ts", "ch", "zh", and "sh".
 *Solution*: Use the universal romanization scheme, and allow typing of diacritics.
 To get russian "ц", type "ts".
 To get "тс", type "t-s".
 Common sounds like "sh" are simply "x".

+#### Problem 2
+Languages have messy writing systems.
+English has 3 letters that all make the /k/ sound (q; k; c), and many languages also have the same kind of problem.
+*Solution*: For these cases, we use "t", "t1" and "t2", and which one is which will be sorted alphabetically.
+So in English, you can imagine that "c" maps to "k", "k" maps "k1", and "q" maps to "k2".

 #### Example 1
 - Perso-Arabic script has a /gh/ sound and a /g/ sound.